Should Hitters Stand Tall? Stay Tall as you Swing?

-This Stand Tall article was excerpted from our new book The Ultimate Hitting Fundamentals, Techniques, and Strategy Guide (click for book details).
+This Should Hitters Stand Tall? article was excerpted from our new book The Ultimate Hitting Fundamentals, Techniques, and Strategy Guide (click for book details).

 For recommendations on how and when to use various training methods (dry, heavy bag, pylos, tee, toss, live, machine, etc.) and to shop for practical and durable equipment, click on the link Hitting Training Methods and Aids.

 Next on the docket, Senators examine the validity of another “ancient” Roman edict, “Stand Tall.”

 At the next youth baseball or fastpitch softball game you attend, count how many times you hear coaches and parents advising their hitters to ‘stand tall.’
 What is meant by this popular cue?

 Well, as with many hitting cues, standing tall has many different implications for what is being asked of the hitter.
 Here a few intentions often conveyed:

 - Copy the Pros

 Many successful hitters stand tall in their stance (see the image of Mike Trout MLB above).
 This position is not athletic (upright posture, weight on heels, feet close, slight knee bend) – but before you conclude we critique the best hitter in the universe, read the next section.